What is a point?

 What closing costs are involved in getting a mortgage?

-What is "our origination charge" on the Good Faith Estimate?
+What is "our origination charge" on the Loan Estimate?

 This item contains the charges for services performed by or for Virginia Credit Union to process and complete your mortgage loan request.
 It will include the origination fee, an underwriting fee and may include other appropriate charges specific to the transaction.